cpraveen/numa/fourier.md

 b_k &= \frac{1}{\pi} \int_{-\pi}^\pi f(x) \sin(k x) \ud x, \qquad k=1, 2, \ldots
 $$

-Due to periodicity $k$ only takes integer values.
+Due to periodicity of $f$, the wavenumber $k$ only takes integer values.

 The Fourier series can be written as